OluwaseunPhronesis/Corper-Analytical-Challenge-/README.md

 # Corper-Analytical-Challenge-
 ## Project Documentation BY Arowosola Oluwaseun
-Using Power Pivot and Pivot Table to create Dashboard in Excel
+##### Using Power Pivot and Pivot Table to create Dashboard in Excel

-# Outliine
+## Outliine
-[x]Introduction
+-Introduction
-*The workflow
+-The workflow
-*Data Gathering and Transformation
+-Data Gathering and Transformation
-*Data analysis
+-Data analysis
-*Summary of the report and dashboard
+-Summary of the report and dashboard
-*Recommendation
+-Recommendation
-*Conclusion
+-Conclusion